Loading data...

 Volume

-Amount traded of an asset over a period.
+Quantity or value of an asset traded during a defined period.

 Voting Power